Rural-Urban Differences in Medicare Advantage Plan Quality Scores

 September 2023

-This project focuses on rural-urban differences in access to, and enrollment in, Medicare Advantage (MA) plans with four- and five-star quality ratings.
-The results will include comparisons across geography and across types of MA plans [Health Maintenance Organization (HMO), HMO vs Preferred Provider Organization (PPO), PPOs, or other types].
+This project focused on rural-urban differences in access to, and enrollment in, Medicare Advantage (MA) plans with four- and five-star quality ratings.
+The results included comparisons across geography and across types of MA plans [Health Maintenance Organization (HMO), HMO vs Preferred Provider Organization (PPO), PPOs, or other types].

-Data for this analysis are drawn primarily from the Centers for Medicare and Medicaid Services (CMS) website, including plan offerings by county, characteristics of those plans, star ratings of the plans, and enrollment in the plans, supplemented by additional sources as needed.
-The project will analyze:
+Data for this analysis were drawn primarily from the Centers for Medicare and Medicaid Services (CMS) website, including plan offerings by county, characteristics of those plans, star ratings of the plans, and enrollment in the plans, supplemented by additional sources as needed.
+The project analyzed:

-1. The percent of plans offered in each county that are 4- or 5-star rated, including zero percent if there are none.
-Researchers will use that number to compare across the three geographic categories.
+- The percent of plans offered in each county that are 4- or 5-star rated, including zero percent if there are none.
+Researchers used that number to compare across the three geographic categories.